loss of soil nutrients, causes of loss of soil nutrients.

 (ii) Nitrates are also reduced to molecular nitrogen or oxides of nitrogen by denitrifying bacteria.

-(iii) These products i.e, ammonium radicals and nitrates which escape into the atmosphere in form of gases make the soil become poorer in nutrients.
+(iii) These products i.e., ammonium radicals and nitrates which escape into the atmosphere in the form of gases make the soil become poorer in nutrients.

 Urbanization can contribute to the loss of soil nutrients